Student Representatives

 The tasks of the board of independent institutions include evaluating and developing the institution’s activities.
 In addition, the board approves the institution’s operating and financial plan and makes a proposal for the appointment of the institution’s director.
 The following independent institutions have student representation on their boards:

-- promotes and develops lifelong and continuous learning
+- Open University promotes and develops lifelong and continuous learning.

-- is responsible for, for example, the university library
+- Open Science Center is responsible for, for example, the university library.

 The Appeals Committee is responsible for handling students’ appeals in accordance with the university’s degree regulations.
 Appeals may relate to matters such as student selection or the assessment of theses or coursework.